Voltron (TV series)

-Voltron is a science fiction animated television series produced by World Events Productions for a total of 124 episodes.
+Voltron, formerly known as Voltron: Defender of the Universe, is a science fiction animated television series produced by World Events Productions for a total of 124 episodes.
 The series is an adaptation of the Japanese super robot anime series Beast King Go-Lion, which was dubbed into English and edited to create Voltron episodes.
 Later episodes also use footage from the mecha anime Armored Fleet Dairugger XV.

 Premise

 Lion Voltron

 From days of long ago, from uncharted regions of the universe, comes a legend.
 The legend of Voltron, Defender of the Universe!
-A mighty robot — loved by good, feared by evil.
-As Voltron’s legend grew, peace settled across the galaxy.
+A mighty robot – loved by good, feared by evil.
+As Voltron's legend grew, peace settled across the galaxy.
 On planet Earth, a Galaxy Alliance was formed.
-Together with the good planets of the Solar System, they maintained peace throughout the universe — until... a new, horrible menace threatened the galaxy.
+Together with the good planets of the Solar System, they maintained peace throughout the universe – until... a new, horrible menace threatened the galaxy.
 Voltron was needed once more.
 This is the story of the super force of space explorers, specially trained, and sent by the Alliance, to bring back...
 Voltron: Defender of the Universe!